salehbngpy/BNGremoter/README.md

 # portforwarding
 The tool also has a script for connecting to the Internet, ngrok

+# exe
+Also, by running the exe.py file, the pyautoexe library will be installed and you can execute it No antivirus detects it

 # installing
 windows:
 Download the zip file and unzip it, install Python and run the BNGremoter.py file.